g3npar/nfl-schedule-predictor/README.md

 Once the official schedule was released, a comparison page was built to measure how evenly primetime slots were distributed across all 32 teams in both schedules.

-The official schedule was fetched from ESPN's public API and classified by timeslot.
-Primetime is defined as any game kicking off at 7 PM ET or later, including named slots (SNF, MNF, TNF), night games on Thanksgiving and Christmas, and nighttime international games (Melbourne, Mexico City, etc.).
+For the sake of simplicity, primetime games are defined as any game kicking off at 7 PM ET or later, including named slots (SNF, MNF, TNF), night games on Thanksgiving and Christmas, and nighttime international games (Melbourne, Mexico City, etc.).
 Morning international games and afternoon Thanksgiving/Christmas games are not counted as primetime.

 Fairness is measured using the **Gini coefficient**, a value between 0 (perfectly equal) and 1 (maximally concentrated).
 It's calculated independently for each slot type (TNF, SNF, MNF, overall primetime, 1 PM, 4 PM) and compared side by side.